datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 Once the flashing is complete, the "FINISH" text will be displayed.
 At this point, click "STOP" and then exit the program.

 Then, press RESET button on the board to reboot NANO RTK Receiver.

+>**Note:**
+After the upgrade is complete, it is recommended to set DIP Switch positions 1 and 2 to OFF, and positions 3 and 4 to ON.

 #### 4.1 Firmware